 - It’s Getting Exponentially Better: Being the large and most effective community, WordPress is evolving day by day to improve its user-friendly interface and features.
-With the passage of time, WordPress enhances its system every time with the latest version.
+Over time, WordPress enhances its system every time with the latest version.

 6. Integration with CRM